Dear Parents and Students: August 30, 2021

 CR South has 3 orchestras.
 The Symphony Orchestra is the highest level group consisting of strings, woodwinds, brass, and percussion.
 The String Orchestra consists mainly of sophomore and freshmen string players.
 There will be auditions for the Rockestra, a select group of string players who will perform at smaller community functions.
-The Winter and Spring Concerts will feature the Symphony Orchestra and the String Orchestra, and they will combine for several pieces.
-In fact, the Spring Concert will find the orchestras combined for most pieces.
+The Winter and Spring Concerts will feature the Symphony Orchestra and the String Orchestra, and they will combine for most pieces.

 Check-out the Orchestra Website and Online Membership Registration!

 Current news about the orchestra can be found on the schools website.
 Go to the CR South website, click on Clubs, then find Orchestra (listed alphabetically).
 Forms, calendars, etc. can all be accessed from this site.
 Excerpts from past performances can also be found here!
-We are also initiating a new online Membership form discussed on page 7.
+We also have an online Membership form.

 This packet is to inform students and families about the basic policies and procedures for the department and to outline the structure of the orchestra program.
-Please attend our first Orchestra Parents meeting on SEPTEMBER 11 at 7:30 in Room A1.
-New this year - All orchestra members and at least one parent must attend a Mandatory Meeting/Fitting Night on Monday, September 23.
-Included in this packet are the following, most of which needs to be returned to school or mailed to our CROPS Treasurer by Friday, SEPTEMBER 13:
+Please attend our first Orchestra Parents Meeting on TUESDAY, SEPTEMBER 14 at 7:30.

 Students will be assessed and graded during each of the four marking periods.
 Assessments will be conducted according to the High School Instrumental [String, Wind, or Percussion] Assessment Rubric.
 Categories include: Note Accuracy, Rhythmic Accuracy, Tone, Intonation, Playing Position, Musicality, etc. Copies of this rubric are available upon request.
 Students will perform solo assessments during the 1st and 3rd marking periods and Group Assessments during the 2nd and 4th marking periods.
 For the 4th MP Group Assessment, students will organize themselves into string quartets or woodwind, brass, percussion sections.
 They will rehearse on their own and then perform their music without a conductor!
 We will also work on this in class.
 Marking period grades will be based on Attendance, Assessments, Etiquette, and Class Participation.